MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-qsharp-and-qdk.md

 Everything you need to write and run Q# programs, including the Q# compiler, the Q# libraries, and the quantum simulators, can be installed and run from your local computer.
 Eventually you will be able to run your Q# programs remotely on an actual quantum computer, but until then the quantum simulators provided with the QDK provide accurate and reliable results.

+- Running [Q# from the command line](xref:microsoft.quantum.install.standalone) is the quickest way to get started.

-If you are new to programming, using Python as your host programming platform is the easiest way to get started.
-Python enjoys widespread use not only among developers, but also scientists, researchers and teachers, and it is easy to learn.
+- If you are familiar with [Python](xref:microsoft.quantum.install.python), you can use it as a host programming platform to get started.
+Python enjoys widespread use not only among developers, but also scientists, researchers and teachers.

-If you already have experience with C# and are familiar with the Visual Studio development environment, there are just a few extensions you need to add to Visual Studio to prepare it for Q#.
+- If you already have experience with [C#, F#, or VB.NET](xref:microsoft.quantum.install.cs) and are familiar with the Visual Studio development environment, there are just a few extensions you need to add to Visual Studio to prepare it for Q#.

 ## Summary

 Q# is an open-source programming language for developing quantum programs.
 It has libraries that let you create complex quantum operations, and quantum simulators to accurately run and test your programs.
-Q# programs are called from a host program written either in Python or C# and can be written, run, and tested from your local computer.
+Q# programs can run as standalone apps or be called from a Python or .NET host program, and can be written, run, and tested from your local computer.

 ## Next Steps